Finding things to do when retired and bored can be a challenge.

 41 -Take a 30 Day Challenge – You won’t be bored with a thirty-day challenge!
 Start one that motivates you.

-Health – Get Fit
+Health – Get Fit for Retired Life

-42- Begin a Yoga Practice – Retain flexibility, tone, and get strong.
+42- Begin a Yoga Practice – Retain flexibility and tone.
+Get strong.
 Discover the mind/body experience of Yoga.

 43- Take Daily Walks – Reap the benefits of walking.
 Aside from lowering blood pressure, walking is an excellent reliever of boredom.